 Jay L. Epstein

-With the recent increase in Esports’ technological advancements and funding, higher education institutions are racing to offer Esports to all students and provide a fun location for them to socialize on their campuses.
+With the recent increase in Esports’ technological advancements and funding, higher education institutions are racing to offer Esports to all students and provide a fun location for them to socialize and compete on their campuses.
 Acentech’s technology consultants have the in-depth experience to guide designers and facilities managers tasked with making their Esports vision a physical reality.

 Designing a competitive gaming space is not the same as designing a typical computer lab.
 Both spaces include many computers, desks, and chairs, but they are not comparable.
 Esports is an immersive technology space that requires the same attention to equipment, player experience, and university branding as any collegiate sports facility.